leonardblier/alrao/docs/index.md

 The original paper can be found here: [arxiv:1810.01322](https://arxiv.org/abs/1810.01322).

-Our Pytorch implementation is here : [github.com/leonardblier/alrao](https://github.com/leonardblier/alrao).
+Our Pytorch implementation is here: [github.com/leonardblier/alrao](https://github.com/leonardblier/alrao).
 It can be used with a wide set of architecture.